 It is important to increase education about preventing violent behaviors through initiatives directed toward audiences in schools, local communities, and the population at large.

-Included in such efforts should be programs which specifically address domestic violence.
+Included in such efforts should be programs which specifically address domestic violence and sexual assault.
 (See: http://www.cdc.gov/ncipc/dvp/Preventing_IPV_SV.pdf for information on Center for Disease Control demonstration projects.)

 Programs which offer training in anger management, particularly for violent offenders, should also be more accessible.